Yamli APINew!

 </script>

-Many of the Yamli API options can be used both at the global and local level.
+Many of the Yamli API options can be used both at the global or local level.
 If the same option is set both globally and locally, the local option takes precedence.

 3.2 User Interface Language